-Youth in the cohort receive a second follow-up survey during the 6-month reporting period that contains their 21st birthday.
-For the FY2017 Cohort, this survey will be conducted in FY2021.
+Youth in the cohort are eligible to take a second follow-up survey during the 6-month reporting period that contains their 21st birthday.
+For the FY2014 Cohort, this survey was conducted in FY2018, and the results are included in this version of the dataset.
 The survey questions are the same for both follow-ups.
 Youth who were eligible for the Wave 2 Survey at age 19 are eligible for the Wave 3 Survey, even if they did not respond to the Wave 2 Survey.